ericswpark/2025-sighorse/main.typ

 that Sanity was unreliable, by losing uploaded image assets and forcing them to start over from scratch.

-Additionally, because Sanity hosted our events data, each user interaction would require the server to query Sanity for the associated event information.
+Additionally, because Sanity hosted our event data, each user interaction would require the server to query Sanity for the associated event information.
 A round trip between the browser and server backend would occur, the server would make another round trip to Sanity's servers, and then the response would then get sent